Tuxosaurus/desertbug/README.md

 # Desert Bug
-CSS parody of the Desert Bus game
+CSS parody of the Desert Bus game, this time you "play" the bug...

 ## Charity
 Support Desert Bus initiatives around the world: